Graphs and complexes of lattices: A functor theorem

 \begin{example} In \cite{BurgerMozes2000lat,BurgerMozes1997} Burger and Mozes construct for each pair of sufficiently large even integers $(m,n)$ a finitely presented simple group as a uniform lattices in a product of trees $\calt_m\times\calt_n$ (for more examples see \cite{Rattaggi2007a,Rattaggi2007b,Radu2020}).
 Applying Theorem~\ref{thm.treelatstobuildings}, we obtain uniform non-residually finite algebraically and weakly irreducible lattices acting on a product of buildings $X_1\times X_2$ each satisfying \ref{Thomas.1} and \ref{Thomas.2} with $X_1$ having some parameters equal to $m$ and $X_2$ having some parameters equal to $n$. \end{example}

 \begin{example} In \cite{Hughes2021b} the author constructed a non-virtually torsion-free irreducible uniform lattice in a product of two locally finite trees.
-Applying Theorem~\ref{thm.treelatstobuildings}, we obtain uniform non-residually finite non-virtually torsion-free algebraically and weakly irreducible lattices acting on a product of buildings. \end{example}
+Applying Theorem~\ref{thm.treelatstobuildings}, we obtain uniform non-residually finite non-virtually torsion-free lattices acting on a product of buildings. \end{example}